loganbtchss/pixel_logs/README.md

 Debug logs will:
 - Be stored in memory (up to the configured maximum)
 - Create a Discord embed with the log information
-- Include a download button for the full log
+- Include detailed error information and stack traces
-- Include any additional data provided
+- Use a separate webhook if configured

 ## Message Templates